vishwanth443/triinsight-qol-nlp/README.md

       "mental_health": "...",
       "interpersonal_relationships": "...",
       "employment": "..."
-    },
-    "labels": {
-      "symptoms": 0,
-      "body_image": 0,
-      "mental_health": 0,
-      "interpersonal_relationships": 0,
-      "employment": 0
     }
   }
 }
 ```

-The analysis modules primarily depend on `patient_id` and `quality_of_life.free_text`.
-Label fields may exist for reference, but the fuzzy scoring modules derive their own outputs from text and keyword evidence.[2][3][8][9]
+This structure matches how the uploaded modules load and analyse patient narratives.[file:1][file:2][file:4]

 ## Output Produced

-Depending on the file being run, the project can produce:
+The project can produce the following outputs depending on which module is run:

+- Bag of Words vocabulary output.[file:1]
-- Domain-level keyword hit counts.[6]
+- Domain-level severity values.[file:2]
-- Fuzzy severity values for each domain.[2]
+- Fuzzy flag categories.[file:2]
-- Flag categories such as blue, green, amber, red, and dark red.[2]
-- Binary labels derived from severity thresholds.[2]
+- Mental health state output from the mental health module.
-- Human-readable summary report text.[7][3]
+- Narrative patient summary report text.[file:3][file:4]
-- Vocabulary inspection from Bag of Words processing.[1]
+- Full membership graphs and patient-level mental health plots through the plotting modules.

-## Example Analysis Flow
+## End-to-End Flow

-A typical project run follows this sequence:
+A typical project run follows this order:

-1. Load patient JSON data.[1][3]
+1. Load patient JSON input.[file:1][file:4]
-2. Read free-text narratives for the five QoL domains.[1][2]
-3. Count domain-related keywords using the configured dictionary.[6][5]
+2. Extract domain-specific free text.[file:1][file:2]
+3. Convert text into Bag of Words representation.[file:1]
-4. Convert keyword hit counts into fuzzy severity scores.[2]
+4. Apply fuzzy membership functions for severity scoring.[file:2]
-5. Map severity scores into coloured flags.[2]
-6. Generate a domain summary and an overall textual report.[7][3]
+5. Generate flags and domain-level interpretation.[file:2]
+6. Build the final textual patient report.[file:3][file:4]
+7. Optionally visualise mental health membership functions through graph plotting.

-## Notes for Local Execution
+## Notes

-- Run commands from the root folder of the project so relative file paths resolve correctly.[3][2][7][6]
+- Run every command from the project root directory for module imports and relative paths to work correctly.[file:4][file:3][file:2]
-- Ensure `keywords.json` is placed inside the `config/` directory.[2][6][5]
-- Ensure patient JSON files are stored in the correct data directory before execution.[1][3]
-- If using package-style commands such as `python -m app.patient_report`, the `app/` folder should include `__init__.py`.[3]
+- The `app` folder should contain `__init__.py` if you are using `python -m app...` commands.[file:4]
+- The plotting scripts depend on the mental health analysis module and should be kept inside the `app` package.

 ## Summary

-Triinsight’s **NLP for QoL Patient’s narrative analysis** project provides a structured pipeline for analysing patient free-text narratives across clinically meaningful QoL domains.
-It combines Bag of Words text processing, domain keyword evidence, fuzzy severity scoring, and narrative report generation to transform unstructured patient text into interpretable analytical outputs.[1][2][7][3][4]
+Triinsight’s project provides a structured NLP pipeline for analysing QoL patient narratives using Bag of Words processing, fuzzy severity modelling, report generation, and mental health graph plotting.
+The system is organised around five QoL domains and is designed to turn patient narrative text into clear analytical and visual outputs that can support interpretation of quality-of-life impact.[file:1][file:2][file:3][file:4][file:9]